Skip to content

 Best for

-Retirees, remote workers, anyone valuing space over convenience.
+Retirees, remote workers, anyone valuing space and lower bills over convenience.

 Watch out